 The work on these three areas was performed from 1817 to 1821.
 The Burggarten, which was initially named Kaisergarten was completed in 1820.
 It was reserved for the imperial family as a private garden and was often visited by family members.

 It was laid out in largely regular forms according to plans by the court building director Ludwig Gabriel Rémy and by the court gardener Franz Antoine the older, with direct participation and advice of Emperor Franz, who was very fond of gardening (he was also educated in gardening).
-Later on, the park took the shape of English style garden.
+Later on, the park took the shape of English-style garden.

-At the northern end of the garden, Rémy built a large glass house between 1818 and 1820, largely using iron constructions and using a remnant of the old fortress walls as a rear wall.
+At the northern end of the garden, Rémy built a large glasshouse between 1818 and 1820, largely using iron constructions and using a remnant of the old fortress walls as a rear wall.
 During 1901-1905 it was replaced by the so-called Palm House by Friedrich Ohmann.

 In 1819 the early classical equestrian statue of Franz Stephan by Balthasar Moll (1781) was moved from the Paradeisgartel, in which it had stood since 1797, to the Kaisergarten.
 It is the oldest monumental equestrian statue in Vienna.
-In 1863, together with Heldenplatz and Volksgarten, Burggarten was fenced by cast iron bars.
+In 1863, together with Heldenplatz and Volksgarten, Burggarten was fenced by cast-iron bars.

 The construction of the Neue Burg wing (1881-1913) significantly reduced the size of the garden.
-Since 1919 it was renamed from Kaisergarten to Burggarten and opened to public.
-Today, it is managed by federal park service – Bundesgärten.
+Since 1919 it was renamed from Kaisergarten to Burggarten and opened to the public.
+Today, it is managed by the federal park service – Bundesgärten.

 What to see in Burggarten?

-First and foremost, there is Mozart memorial/monument.
+First and foremost, there is Mozart’s memorial/monument.
 As we mentioned above, it’s one of the most photographed landmarks in Vienna.
-The marble statue depicts Mozart standing next to the music sheet stand, while the pedestal is depicting several elements of famous composer’s life, together with several cherubs playing various instruments and reaching towards the top.
+The marble statue depicts Mozart standing next to the music sheet stand, while the pedestal is depicting several elements of a famous composer’s life, together with several cherubs playing various instruments and reaching towards the top.

 The monument was originally located in front of the Albertina palace since it was built in 1896.
 It suffered some damage during the last days of World War II.
-The monument was relocated to the Burggarten in 1953 with memorial like corner with flower arrangements depicting musical treble clef in front of it, which makes it even more attractive for photos.
+The monument was relocated to the Burggarten in 1953 with a memorial corner with flower arrangements depicting musical treble clef in front of it, which makes it even more attractive for photos.